oddbird/oddleventy/content/work/adobe.md

 Each question in the game has nine options, and each option consists of the same identical image plus a unique font.
 Typefaces have a wide array of letter heights and widths.
-When we placed the typefaces on top of the images, some barely filled the space while others hung off the edges of the illustrations.
+When we placed the typefaces within the illustrations, some barely filled the space while others extended past the edges.
 CSS Custom Properties to the rescue!
-Custom Properties made it possible to adjust individual typefaces.
+Custom Properties made it possible to adjust font-size individually.

 {{ embed.figure(
   data=before,